dadozsp/openhab-addons/bundles/org.openhab.binding.picnet/README.md

 |   p_virtualePC   | Virtual variable used by an openhab switch item                |
 |  p_virtualeMemo  | Memory virtual variable used to save the state of p_virtualePC |

-The AutoResetFlagPC keep the value of p_virtualePC at the value set by the item for one program cycle on the control unit.
+The AutoResetFlagPC keep the value of p_virtualePC at the value set by the item for one program cycle on the control unit.<br/>
 This macro must be used for all items which toggle an item on or off using a virtual variable

 ```
 MACRO AutoResetFlagPC(p_virtualePC, p_virtualeMemo)